requarks/docs-legacy/prerequisites.md

 - Ubuntu Server 14.04 LTS / 16.04 LTS
 - Windows Server 2012 R2

-**CPU:** Run perfectly fine on a single CPU core machine.
-However, to maximize Wiki.js background agent feature, using 2 cores is recommended.
+**CPU:** Runs perfectly fine on a single CPU core machine.
+However, to maximize Wiki.js background agent feature, using 2 cores is highly recommended.

 **RAM:** Wiki.js uses between 100-200MB of RAM.
 While Wiki.js itself can run with only 512MB of RAM, you will not be able to install and compile the dependencies.
 You need a minimum of 1GB just to install the dependencies.